Stress & Hair Loss

 Unfortunately, there is no absolute cure for follicle sensitivity, and so the best ways to tackle and improve stress and stress related hair loss is to use preventative measures.
 We suggest reducing your stress levels with yoga, meditation, pilates or moderate exercise.
 Mindfulness has also shown to be very effective, providing tools for coping with day-to-day stress and feelings of being overwhelmed.
 You may also want to talk to your doctor about alternative treatments, such as acupuncture or herbal remedies.
 In relation to products, the TRICHOTHERAPY® Regime has been created specifically to help with reduced volume and hair loss.
 The regime consists of three innovative products, a protein spray, scalp drops and nutritional supplement, to help maintain optimum hair and scalp health from the inside out.
 Customer results have been incredible with 79% of women finding their hair thicker and fuller after 12 weeks.
 Used in combination with a healthy diet and lifestyle the complementary trio gives the appearance of more volume and is ideal for stress related hair loss.

 In terms of diet, do not skip meals and try to eat at regular intervals with a snack in-between.
 Well-formulated nutritional supplements can also be very helpful, providing your body with a boost of essential vitamins and minerals.
 These may also aid in immune system function.
-While there is no fool-proof method of preventing illness and the spread of germs, if your doctor approves get a yearly flu shot.

 It is important to note that stress will not cause hair loss straight away.
 Any hair loss you experience will present itself anywhere from 6 - 12 weeks later due to the nature of your hair growth cycle.